TinyTroupe: An LLM-powered Multiagent Persona Simulation Toolkit: Architecture

-\paragraph{Action generation, monitoring and correction} Despite having detailed personas and specialized prompt engineering to generate behavior consistent with that, the inherit model biases exert considerable force and will occasionally induce undesirable actions.
+\paragraph{Action generation, monitoring and correction} Despite having detailed personas and specialized prompt engineering to generate behavior consistent with that, the inherent model biases exert considerable force and will occasionally induce undesirable actions.
 To attenuate this issue, actions are not just generated, but also -- optionally -- monitored for desirable properties.
 When these properties are violated, the actions are discarded and regenerated leveraging feedback of the observed violation.
 Though not perfect, this technique is able to improve the quality of the generated behavior (see Section \ref{sec:evaluation}).

-\example{Here's an example of a candidate action not passing the verification.
-The agent says yes to the adult-focused travel product, but \TinyTroupe{} detects that this is inconsistent with the agent having children.
+\example{Here's an example of candidate actions not passing the verification during a product brainstorming session.
+The persona defines the agent as highly uncooperative, unhelpful and negative, however during simulation it gladly cooperates in a positive way, which is an important contradiction and leads to a low \emph{Persona Adherence} score.
 This information is added to the LLM messages used to request an improved action, thereby helping to induce a more adequate action:}